cartesi/docs/docs/compute/instantiate.md

 Meanwhile, the remaining parties become *challenger* nodes.
 After seeing the output submitted by the claimer, the challengers are offered the opportunity to either endorse or challenge the result of the computation.
 In case of a disagreement among the parties, the nodes representing each of them will automatically engage in a dispute resolution algorithm that allows the honest party to prove the fraud of any opponent.
 In the end, the DApp is informed of the result of the dispute.

+**`_noChallengeDrive`** indicates whether any of the drives specified in the machine can have their contents' data availability challenged by the challenger nodes during the computation.
+When `_noChallengeDrive` is set to true, it means that all drives specified in the machine are considered to have their data available at all times during the computation.

 There is now only one argument left to explain in the `instantiate` call.
 Namely, the `Drive[] _inputDrives` parameter, which will be detailed in the next sections.